dromotherm/documentation/pages/themis/add1wire/1wire.md

 ![RJ45 568B cable](568B.jpg)

-Cut the RJ45 cable, identify its 4 pairs : blue, orange, green and brown.

-The DS18B20 will have to be connected to the wires of the blue pair.
+Cut the RJ45 cable, identify its 4 pairs : blue, orange, green and brown.<br>The DS18B20 will have to be connected to the wires of the blue pair.|Strip the wires of the blue pair with a wire stripper (you can find some at [FACOM](https://www.fac18.eu/dz-fr/categorie/electricite)).
 --|--
 ![RJ45 blue pair](a1_RJ45_blue_pair.png)|![strip wires](a2_strip_blue_wires.png)

-Strip the wires of the blue pair with a wire stripper (you can find some at [FACOM](https://www.fac18.eu/dz-fr/categorie/electricite)).